zolrath/wemux/README.md

     ln -s /usr/local/share/wemux/wemux /usr/local/bin/wemux

-  **IMPORTANT**: Copy the `wemux.conf.example` file to `/etc/wemux.conf`
+  **IMPORTANT**: Copy the `wemux.conf.example` file to `/usr/local/etc/wemux.conf`

-    cp /usr/local/share/wemux/wemux.conf.example /etc/wemux.conf
+    cp /usr/local/share/wemux/wemux.conf.example /usr/local/etc/wemux.conf

-  Then set a user to be a wemux host by adding their username to the host_list in `/etc/wemux.conf`.
+  Then set a user to be a wemux host by adding their username to the host_list in `/usr/local/etc/wemux.conf`.
 Users in the host_list will be able to start new wemux sessions, all other users will be wemux clients and join these sessions.

+    vim /usr/local/etc/wemux.conf
     host_list=(zolrath brocksamson)

+  To upgrade to a new version of wemux return to the `/usr/local/share/wemux` directory and perform a `git pull`

 ## Host Commands
 #### wemux start